Jean-Baptiste Baudin: Legacy

 A public subscription was then launched by the newspaper The Rise to raise a monument to martyr of freedom.

 This initiative earned Louis Charles Delescluze, publisher of a trial in which Léon Gambetta, then a young lawyer, distinguished himself.

-The monument, located behind the Place de la Bastille on the avenue Ledru-Rollin near the spot where he was killed, was dismantled in 1942 to be melted under a law of the Vichy government to "recovery Nonferrous Metals".
+The monument, located behind the Place de la Bastille on the avenue Ledru-Rollin near the spot where he was killed, was dismantled in 1942 to be melted under a law of the Vichy government to "recover Nonferrous Metals".

 The mayor of Paris has recently refused to reinstate it.

-The city, however, gave in 1978 the name of rue Alphonse Baudin in a new way the 11th arrondissement.
+The city, however, gave in 1978 the name of rue Alphonse Baudin to a new street in the 11th arrondissement.